tahoe-lafs/buildbot-config-tahoe/README.md

 Future SSH sessions will not spawn additional keyservices, though.
 You can also skip this ssh configuration and run the keyservice manually, of course.

+Also note that this use of ``sops keyservice`` may be vulnerable to attackers with privileges on the target host.
+Consider this when engaging in this workflow.

 ### Deploy Updated Secrets

 This is the only step which is typically executed on the buildmaster.